drioton/CCNA_Study/CAPWAP/README.md

 | Ports Used                 | 5246 (Control), 5247 (Data) | 12222 (Control), 12223 (Data) |

 In summary, CAPWAP is a more secure and flexible replacement for LWAPP, allowing support for modern wireless technologies while maintaining central management of access points.

+# Datagram Transport Layer Security (DTLS) and Split MAC

+## **Datagram Transport Layer Security (DTLS)**

+**DTLS (Datagram Transport Layer Security)** is a protocol designed to provide security for datagram-based applications.
+It is based on TLS (Transport Layer Security) but is specifically optimized for UDP (User Datagram Protocol), which does not guarantee reliable transmission.
+DTLS ensures data integrity, confidentiality, and authentication for applications that require low-latency communication, such as voice, video, and real-time data streaming.

+In the context of **CAPWAP**, DTLS is used to encrypt control messages exchanged between the Access Point (AP) and the Wireless LAN Controller (WLC), providing a secure channel for managing wireless devices.
+By using DTLS, CAPWAP ensures that the communication remains secure, even in an environment where UDP is used, making it suitable for large-scale networks.

+## **Split MAC**

+**Split MAC** is a design in wireless networks that divides the MAC (Media Access Control) functionality between the Access Point (AP) and the Wireless LAN Controller (WLC).
+This allows the controller to manage the control plane (e.g., authentication, association, and encryption) while the AP handles the data plane (e.g., sending and receiving actual data packets).

+In **Split MAC architecture**, the AP can operate independently and handle tasks like radio management, while the WLC handles the high-level control tasks such as client management and configuration.
+This design improves scalability and reduces the load on individual APs.
+It also simplifies network management by centralizing control in the WLC, while the APs remain responsible for data transmission.

+## **Summary**

+- **DTLS** provides encryption for control messages in CAPWAP, ensuring secure communication between APs and WLCs.
+- **Split MAC** separates control and data functions between the AP and WLC, enhancing scalability and efficiency in wireless network management.

 ## **Summary**